STARS4ALL/tessdb-server/README.md

 3. Instruments assigned to Locations with `NULL` or `Unknown` longitude, latitude or elevation columns will have their readings rejected.

 ## SQLite Database Maintenance
-***Only in Linux*** The database and log file are rotated daily by a cron script file at 12:00 UTC.
+***Linux only*** The database and log file are rotated daily by a cron script file at 12:00 UTC.
 This is done to prevent a costly file copy at midnight, precisely when the database is busy writting samples.
 The program is first put in pause mode, perform the backup and then resumes operation.

 ## The `tess` utility

-`tess` is a command line utility to perform some actions on the database without having to write SQL statements.
+`tess` is a command line utility to perform some common operations on the database without having to write SQL statements.
+As this utility modifies the database, it is necessary to invoke it within using `sudo`.
+Also, you should ensure that the database is not being written by `tessdb` to avoid *database is locked* exceptions, either by using it at daytime or by pausing the `tessdb` service.

 It has several subcommands.
 You can find the all by typing `tess --help`
 ```